cloudfoundry/cloud_controller_ng/decisions/0007-implementing-v3-roles.md

   table.
 - Write a ["just-in-time migration"](https://github.com/cloudfoundry/cloud_controller_ng/commit/758ea3f877108f4eb1245511c1bbeb131a8db7c8#diff-ac970dd55811571623bb022e1337ca08R44)
   to fill in `guid`s for any roles that don't have them.
 This handles the edge case where roles are added to the underlying tables by other API instances while the migration is occurring.
-These roles won't have `guid`s, so make sure we fill some in before we present them.
+On creation, these roles would not have been given `guid`s, so we needed to make sure we assigned one to them.

 ### Lessons learned while implementing